 - Finally, frittatas are first cooked on the stovetop before being transferred to the oven to finish cooking; quiche and crustless quiche are cooked entirely in the oven.

-What Should I Serve with Crustless Broccoli Quiche?
+How to Serve Crustless Broccoli Quiche?

 Have you tried making this Crustless Quiche Recipe?